 4. Café Florian, in Venice, Italy

 Located in Venice’s iconic Piazza San Marco, Café Florian is Italy’s oldest coffee house.
-Since its opening in 1720, it has operated continuously for over 300 years, despite undergoing significant expansion and renovation in the mid-1800s.
+Since its opening in 1720, it has operated continuously for more than 300 years, despite undergoing significant expansion and renovation in the mid-1800s.
 Today, it boasts six uniquely themed halls, each decorated by renowned Italian artists from as far back as the 18th century.

 In the early 20th century, Cafè Florian introduced the concept of the “cafè-concert,” offering live orchestral performances for guests to enjoy while sipping a coffee.
-Over a century later, this tradition lives on with performances ranging from romances to opera pieces, classical music, evergreen hits, and even some modern tunes during the warmer months.
+More than a century later, this tradition lives on with performances ranging from romances to opera pieces, classical music, evergreen hits, and even some modern tunes during the warmer months.

 5. Café Central, in Vienna, Austria